 In addition to the exhibition of avant-garde works, with a special focus on Spain and Latin America, the research and recovery of artists such as José Alemany Bori or Francisco Sobrino is in the DNA of this gallery.

-Calle de Claudio Coello, 4, 1 IZDA
+Location: Claudio Coello street, 4, 1 IZDA

-Salesas, Chueca and Alonso Martinez art galleries
+Salesas, Chueca and Alonso Martínez Art Galleries

 Casado Santapau

-Calle de Piamonte, 10
+Location:Calle de Piamonte, 10

-Elba Benitez Gallery
+Elba Benítez Gallery

-The Galería Elba Benítez seems like a secret gallery only for connoisseurs, because it is located in the courtyard of a Justice building, but the reality is that since 1990 contemporary art works in various media have been passing through its walls.
+Galería Elba Benítez seems like a secret gallery only for connoisseurs, because it is located in the courtyard of a Justice building, but the reality is that since 1990, contemporary art works in various media have been passing through its walls.
 One of the things that identifies this gallery is its efforts to broaden the spectrum of formats, which include video art, performance or sculpture (to name a few) as well as the interaction between different disciplines such as architecture or film.

-San Lorenzo Street, 11 (patio)
+Location:San Lorenzo Street, 11 (patio)

 Estampa Gallery

-Calle de Justiniano, 6
+Location:Calle de Justiniano, 6

 Alzueta Gallery